Why are Corn Prices so high?

 What are the short-term drivers of Corn prices?

-Over the 1 Month horizon the outlook is moderately bullish due to drivers such as: - The net positions of speculators on COMEX - The shape of the futures curve - Max. temperature in South Dakota (United States) Br(None) The top contrary drivers for the 1 Month horizon are: - EWMA-based technical analysis - Movements in the Iranian Rial Spot
+Over the 1 Month horizon the outlook is bullish due to drivers such as: - Long term price trends - The net positions of speculators on COMEX - US WASDE Corn Beginning Stocks - Seasonality trends for the prediction week of year Br(None) The top contrary drivers for the 1 Month horizon are: - EWMA-based technical analysis

 What are the long-term drivers of Corn prices?

-Over the 1 Year horizon the outlook is bullish due to drivers such as: - Max. temperature in Minnesota (United States) - US WASDE Corn Ending Stocks - The shape of the futures curve Br(None) The top contrary drivers for the 1 Year horizon are: - Long term price trends - Grain imports to Viet Nam
+Over the 1 Year horizon the outlook is bullish due to drivers such as: - US WASDE Corn Ending Stocks Br(None) The top contrary drivers for the 1 Year horizon are: - The net positions of speculators on COMEX - Satellite-observed activity in Nebraska (United States) - EWMA-based technical analysis - Seasonality trends for the prediction month of year

 Will the price of Corn go up?